Wants And Needs

 They conjured up myriad finance programs hinging on sustainability (such as UN SDG, ESG, PRI, Impact Investing, etc.) and even got governments and pension funds to buy into them.
-All while the attempt of using Capitalism to do good for the world hinges on make-belief incompatible with nature, as the universe and our planet revolve around the opposite of sustainability.
+All while using Capitalism to do good for the world hinges on make-belief incompatible with nature, as the universe and our planet revolve around the opposite of sustainability.

 Don’t Hate The Players

 It is tempting to hate the players who take Capitalism for a ride, but we should not.
-For we have not established the gameplay we want to see.
+For we have not established the gameplay, we want to see.
 We have not given Capitalism its marching orders; therefore, the players, primarily investors, play whatever game they can get away with.

-Capitalism plays a crucial role as its investment decisions determine how the fractal of human excellence expands.
-Investors were never told what kind of investments to make in order to improve human adaptability to nature’s entropy.
+Capitalism plays a crucial role as investment decisions determine how the fractal of human excellence expands.
+Investors were never told what kind of investments to make to improve human adaptability to nature’s entropy.
 Investors were advised to produce investment returns, no matter the benefit or deficit to the collective interest of humanity.

 Our government has failed to establish a theory for humanity that identifies our collective interests; thus, investors ran with whatever investments produced returns they committed to producing regardless of collective interests.
 I cannot blame them.